sguox002/leetcode/leetcode-all.md

 - tree is a special graph.
 - binary tree, BST, n-ary tree

+<<-701	Insert into a Binary Search Tree    		76.0%	Medium
+just insert in left or right. (use it as root is much complicated) ->>
+<<-700	Search in a Binary Search Tree    		73.3%	Easy	->>

 <<-776	Split BST    		56.3%	Medium
 given a bst and a target value, split into two subtree so that one <= target and the other > target. most of the structure shall be kept.